Islam in Belarus: Present situation

-Today, there are 7 mosques in Belarus: Smilavičy, Iŭje, Slonim, and Navahrudak in the Grodno Region, Minsk and Kletsk in the Minsk Region, and Vidzy in the Vitebsk Region.
+Today, there are 7 mosques in Belarus: Smilavichy, Iwye, Slonim, and Navahrudak in the Grodno Region, Minsk and Kletsk in the Minsk Region, and Vidzy in the Vitebsk Region.
 From 1900 to 1902, a mosque was constructed in Minsk, but it was destroyed in 1962.
 On 11 November 2016, a replica of the mosque was opened in Minsk.
 There are 30 religious organisations officially registered, and 25 religious communities, of which 24 are Sunni and one is Shia.
 Most Belarusian Muslims are Sunni, of the Hanafi school.

-Lipka Tatars no longer speak their native language, and primarily switched to Belarusian, Russian, and Polish.
-However, for the purposes of religious practices, Arabic is used.
-Historically, the Belarusian Arabic alphabet was developed by Muslims to write the Belarusian language in the Arabic script, then commonly used by Tatars, as they abandoned their own Tatar language for Belarusian.
-However, the Belarusian Arabic alphabet has fallen out of use in the modern age.
+Muslims have lived in Belarus since the 14th century, blending in well.
+However, in recent years preachers from other states have been changing the nature of Islam in Belarus by infusing radical ideas.
+Now and then there a group of individuals turns up among Belarusian Muslims who strive for a purer, as they would have it, type of Islam.
+It is no difficult task to find Belarusian Wahhabis on vk.com, a popular social network.